Income from Self-Employment, Farming or Rental

 - Wages or payments to non-dependent children where the payment is above the norm for work undertaken; and

 - Add-back for personal expenditure charges against the business income.

 An example of personal expenditure would be personal use on motor expenses, light and heat and telephone.

 In calculating the reckonable income for a self-employed person, SUSI uses the net profit, as taken from the profit and loss account and “add-back” items as listed above.

 Please note the following details in relation to Farming Income.

 - Any income tax adjustment for farm stock relief is disregarded; and

-- The nature of self employment, farming and rental income is variable and a reduction in such is not considered to be a permanent change.
-This means a change in circumstances cannot be taken into consideration; however,
+Only cessation of trading can be considered a change of circumstance as the nature of self-employment, farming and rental income is variable and a reduction in such is not considered a permanent change.